BOOKS | DIGITAL | MEDIA

 Cindy Faughnan writes contemporary middle grade fiction that often takes place in Vermont where she taught seventh and eighth grade English, hiked through the woods and fields, and milked cows.
 She completed an MFA in Writing for Children and Young Adults at Vermont College of Fine Arts and was a recipient of the PEN New England Children’s Book Caucus Discovery Award.

 Her current project, a contemporary middle grade novel, ROCK, PAPER, SISTERS explores the love and changing relationship between two sisters, one of whom has had a recent mental health crisis.
-The other sibling is highly concerned and protective and must navigate her own life while saving the life of her sister.

 Emma started drawing and writing in this style while on a Fulbright Scholarship in Serbia, teaching English.
 She began to chronicle Serbian culture, from grandiose themes to minute details, in a series of watercolor illustrations she called “Snippets.”
 Eventually she published both Snippets of Serbia (Komshe), and Snippets of New Orleans (UL Press).